cucapra/dahlia/docs/cpp-runnable.md

 Add this code to a file titled `matadd.fuse`.
 The `print_vector` extern is provided by the parsing library.

+> If you're running the `fuse` command outside the compiler repository, the
+> command will also create a folder called `_headers` and unpack the required
+> header files into it.

 Next, run the command: